alexarne/Chart.js/report.md

 git diff ...

 Optional (point 4): the patch is clean.
+It is.

 Optional (point 5): considered for acceptance (passes all automated checks).